Azure/terraform-azurerm-avm-res-network-bastionhost/examples/default/README.md

 <!-- BEGIN_TF_DOCS -->
-# Create an Azure Bastion Host with Standard SKU using azurerm v4.x
+# Create an Azure Bastion Host with Standard SKU

 This deploys a Standard SKU Bastion host.